 Hermit crabs are largely territorial creatures.
 If a new hermit crab is introduced into the fold, the older hermit crabs will climb on top of it or push it around to establish dominance.

 Some hermits may grow more aggressive during the molting season.

 So, they may circle, chirp, or climb atop each other.
 If you have any aggressive hermit crabs, separate them into isolation tanks.

 Fighting Over Shells

 Shell trading is orderly, with hermit crabs lining up from the smallest to largest.
-However, some hermits are far pushier, according to Animal Behaviour.
-One may attempt to tug the other hermit crabs out of their shells to test if this new shell is better for it.
+However, some hermit crabs are more aggressive, so one may attempt to tug the other hermit crab out of its shell to test if this new shell is superior.

 Do Hermit Crabs Like to Climb?